-Why we need to rebuild our Inpatient Unit
+Why we needed to rebuild our Inpatient Unit

-We must develop our Inpatient Unit to meet the more acute clinical needs of patients, changes in palliative care and to make the stay more comfortable for patients, families and friends.
+We developed our Inpatient Unit to meet the more acute clinical needs of patients, changes in palliative care and to make the stay more comfortable for patients, families and friends.

 St Peter’s Hospice plays a central role in palliative care services in Bristol, South Gloucestershire and North Somerset.
-Through a range of services we have cared for over 30,000 people in the last 20 years and must respond now to best serve the current and future needs of patients.
-These are some of the reasons why we need to rebuild our Inpatient Unit:
+Through a range of services we have cared for over 30,000 people in the last 20 years and needed to respond to best serve the current and future needs of patients.
+These are some of the reasons why we needed to rebuild our Inpatient Unit:

 - The population of Bristol is growing and people are living longer.
 There is, and will continue to be, a greater call on our services going forward.
 Recent changes in palliative care in Bristol also place greater pressure on St Peter’s Hospice.